General Topics & Current Issues

 1. If you get very few articles, your keywords might be too specific.

-Try: body mass index AND children AND junk food
+Try: children AND junk food

 2. If you get too many articles covering different aspects of the topic, your keywords might be too general.

 3. Article authors may have used slightly different words.